matthieugomez/StringDistances.jl/README.md

-### compare and find
+### similarly scores
-The function `compare` is defined as 1 minus the normalized distance between two strings.
+- The function `compare` is defined as 1 minus the normalized distance between two strings.
 It always returns a Float64.
 A value of 0.0 means completely different and a value of 1.0 means completely similar.

 ```julia
 Levenshtein()("martha", "martha")